Arts Hub exhibition review by Gina Fairley:

 About

-Neil Haddon (born 1967) is a British/Australian artist.
-His paintings display a wide variety of influences and styles, from hard edge geometric abstraction to looser, expressive figurative painting.
-Haddon currently lives and works in Hobart, Tasmania, Australia.
+Neil Haddon is a British/Australian artist who lives and works in nipaluna/Hobart, on the island of lutruwita/Tasmania.
+His paintings display a wide variety of influences and styles, from hard-edge geometric abstraction to looser, expressive figurative painting.

 Haddon was born in Epsom, England.
 He earned a B-TEC Diploma in Art and Design from the Epsom School of Art, Surrey, England (1985-87) (now the University for the Creative Arts).
 He received an Honours degree from West Surrey College of Art and Design (1987-1990) (also now the University for the Creative Arts).